Numb Lips, Mouth or Tongue: 10 Causes & What to Do

-If your feel numb lips, mouth or tongue frequently or if it occurs with other symptoms, you should see a doctor for consult.
-The doctor will evaluate your symptoms to determine an underlying cause, and start treatment as necessary.
+If you have numb lips or a numb mouth or tongue frequently, of if it occurs with other symptoms, you should see a doctor for the furthe assessment and diagnosis, so that treatment can be initiated as appropriate.

 The main causes of numb lips, mouth or tongue include: